Planning Fencing Systems For Controlled Grazing

-The authors would like to express their appreciation for the review and comments made by Lori S. Marsh, Associate Professor and Extension Engineer, Biological Systems Engineering; Robert "Bobby" Grisso, Professor and Extension Engineer, Biological Systems Engineering; and Jerry M. Swisher, Jr., Senior Extension Agent, Dairy Science, Augusta County.
+The author acknowledges contributions of Susan Gay, Ray Smith and Gordon Groover, the authors of the previous version of this publication.
+Also, the author would like to express their appreciation for the review and comments made by Lori S. Marsh, Associate Professor and Extension Engineer, Biological Systems Engineering; Robert “Bobby” Grisso, Professor and Extension Engineer, Biological Systems Engineering; and Jerry M. Swisher, Jr., Senior Extension Agent, Dairy Science, Augusta County.

 On Fence Construction

 Natural Resource, Agriculture, and Engineering Service Cooperative Extension

 152 Riley-Robb Hall

 Hockensmith, R. D. and J. G. Steele.
 1949.
 Recent trends in the use of land capability classification.
 Soil.
 Sci.
 Amer.
 Proc.
 1949.
 14: 383-88.